variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 651 10th Avenue

-Stop by the Tointon Gallery to see their latest exhibit featuring local artist, Joshua Goss.
-The show will be open until October 13th.
-Joshua's studio and gallery are located in downtown Greeley.
-He uses metalworking techniques to simulate geological processes through the use of heat and pressure.
-His sculpture is characterized by the uplift and faulting that originates from the collision of tectonic plates.
+Stop by the Tointon Gallery through November 3rd to see the Greeley D&iacute;a de Los Muertos ~ "Life's Journey Never Ends" art exhibit.
 Admission to the gallery is free and the Gallery is open Monday-Saturday from 9am-5pm.

 ### Trinkets-n-Treasures

 709 10th Street

-On Friday from 5-7pm, Trinkets-n-Treasures will be hosting Sally Otto of Treasured Tabletops who will be demonstrating decouping techniques.
+No information provided.